 \section{our multi-qubit qml networks with and without data re-uploading}

-A multi-qubit QML network is a parametrized quantum circuit (PQC) with some input qubits and parametrized quantum gates exploiting Eq. \eqref{eq: u} and Eq. \eqref{eq: v1}.
-We encode our data in its input qubits by utilizing a tensorial feature map expressed by Eq. \eqref{eq: u} as proposed by \cite{schuld,datareuploading, seth}, and we train its parametrized quantum gates written in Eq. \eqref{eq: v1}.
-Moreover, we name a multi-qubit QML network with $N$ layers by a multi-qubit N-layer QML network similar to the single-qubit N-layer QML network mentioned in the previous section.
+A multi-qubit QML network is a parameterized quantum circuit (PQC) with some input qubits and parameterized quantum gates exploiting Eq. \eqref{eq: u} and Eq. \eqref{eq: v1}.
+We encoded our data in its input qubits by utilizing a tensorial feature map expressed by Eq. \eqref{eq: u} as proposed by \cite{schuld,datareuploading}, and \cite{seth}, and we trained its parameterized quantum gates following Eq. \eqref{eq: v1}.
+Moreover, we name a multi-qubit QML network with N layers as a multi-qubit N-layer QML network similar to the single-qubit N-layer QML network mentioned in the previous section.

-In this work, we use three-qubit real amplitudes and strong entangling N-layer QML networks with and without \emph{data re-uploading} layers.
-We express parametrized quantum gates of these QML networks with data re-uploading layers by
+In this work, we use three-qubit real-amplitude and strongly-entangling N-layer QML networks with and without \emph{data re-uploading} layers.
+We express the parameterized quantum gates of these QML networks with \emph{data re-uploading} layers by:

-where $q$ represents the qubit number $\ket{\psi}_q$, and the $W_i$ denotes controlled-X quantum gates (see Fig. \ref{fig: ournlayers_cnot}).
+where $q$ represents the qubit number $\ket{\psi}_q$, and each $W_i$ denotes controlled-X quantum gates (see Fig. \ref{fig: ournlayers_cnot}).
 A controlled-X quantum gate is a two-qubit quantum gate acting on a target qubit if and only if a control qubit is in the state $\ket{1}$.
-In contrast, these QML networks without data re-uploading layers are characterized by:
+In contrast, these QML networks without \emph{data re-uploading} layers are characterized by:

 where the classical data is uploaded once at the layer $L_1$ as illustrated in Fig. \ref{fig: ournlayers_cnot_noU}.